Skip to main content

 1. Log in to the NineData Console.

-3. On the Replication page, click on the Create Replication in the top right corner.
+3. On the Replication page, click Create Replication in the upper-right corner.

-4. On the Source & Target tab, configure according to the table below, and click on Next.
+4. On the Source & Target tab, configure the parameters in the following table, and click Next.

 Parameter